top of page

 • Jun 19

-• 4 min read
+• 5 min read

-I wasn’t around to see it, but I regularly hear of flying’s Golden Age.
-I’m told the status quo from the 1930s through to the late 1970s, when the US government strictly controlled commercial aviation, saw every passenger dressed in business attire at least, with upper or lower decks home to piano lounges and servings of lobster and caviar with half the passengers smoking cigars or cigarettes at the bar with their gin martinis, and when each seat was spaced to accommodate an average-sized body.
-Though I’ve seen the pictures I can’t really imagine it.
+Though I wasn’t around to see it, I regularly hear of flying’s Golden Age.
+I’m told the status quo from the 1930s through to the late 1970s, back when the US government strictly controlled commercial aviation, saw every passenger dressed in business attire at least, with upper or lower decks home to piano lounges and servings of lobster and caviar and with half the passengers smoking cigars or cigarettes at the bar with their gin martinis, and when each seat was spaced to accommodate an average-sized body.
+Though I’ve seen the pictures I still can’t really imagine it.

 From CBC News: Domestic and international flight prices 1959 vs 2023